B-DUB99/RoutePlanner/README.md

 #### Amenities
 ![Amenities.jpg](files_for_markdown%2FReadme%2FAmenities.jpg)

 Here you can select the amenities you want to see on the map.
-The amenities are divided into Multiple categories.
+The amenities are divided into multiple categories.
 You can select multiple amenities from multiple categories.
 The amenities will be displayed on the map as markers.
 If you click on a marker, you will get more information about the amenity.
-You can also calculate from or to an amenity by clicking on the marker and selecting the Button [HERE](#here).
+You can also calculate from or to an amenity by clicking on the marker and selecting the Button [Travel Here](#here).
 <br><br><br>

 #### Export GPX File